COMMAND-LABS/social_media_ai_automation_masterclass/1_Simple_Test/README.md

 # TLDR

-This a simple blueprint for those who are brand new to Make.com and node editors
+This a simple blueprint for those who are brand new to Make.com and node editors in general

 ## Requirements